Skip to main content

 Each engine of the MergeTree family has a matching ReplicatedMergeTree engine, which additionally enables the replication of all writes using ZooKeeper.
 The data itself doesn't travel through ZooKeeper and is actually fetched from one ClickHouse server to another.
 A shared log of update queries is maintained with ZooKeeper.
 All nodes add entries to the queue and watch for changes to execute the queries.

-When a query to create a table using the MergeTree engine arrives, Aiven for ClickHouse automatically rewrites the query to use the ReplicatedMergeTree engine so that all tables are replicated and all servers have the same table data, which in fact makes the group of servers a high-availability cluster.
+When a query to create a table using the MergeTree engine arrives, Aiven for ClickHouse automatically rewrites the query to use the ReplicatedMergeTree engine so that all tables are replicated and all servers have the same table data, which makes the deployment a high-availability cluster.